deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 "Gotcha.
 I'll wake 'em up." he called.

 Waking the other five was as simple as hitting the touchscreen on the wall as soon as he entered the room and selecting "wake all".
-Instantly the black haze filling every bunk faded, and his five colleagues – friends one and all – were sitting up and looking around.
+Instantly the black haze filling every bunk faded, and his five colleagues---friends one and all---were sitting up and looking around.

 "Station day?"
 Jennie asked.
 She was their biochemistry expert, a specialist whose job revolved around examining whatever organic compounds and weird alien life forms they turned up.
 It was a good thing she was just as capable with keeping the ship in peak condition, because their most recent circuit hadn't turned up even a single Temperate world, a fact that made her tenure on this first survey vessel increasingly tenuous.
 Why waste crew resources on somebody who could be better used in a follow-up expedition?